 How is the procedure of the antidoping control?

-In order to made antidoping controls, it was decided to make it in the three finals of the Triple Crown, this year – that means, Hurlingham, Tortugas and Palermo.
+Well, it was decided to start making these antidoping controls in the three finals of the Triple Crown, this year – that means, Hurlingham, Tortugas and Palermo.
 The procedure is as follows – before the start of a match, two players from each team are eligible.
-Then, we choose two horses, one per player, according the list from 1 to 8, and then those horses in the waiting, also according to a number.
-Once players and horses have been chosen, a sample is taken from each team.
-We have the services of the Jockey Club Open, that has a remarkable laboratory, which is highly renowned in Latin America and around the world because of its procedures and guidebooks, so we trust their knowledge and their experience; they are used to make antidoping controls on thoroughbred racing horses.
-So, we adapt those controls to polo, the different drugs we need.
-And to achieve that, we took advice with the Chief Service, Alberto Costa.
-Together, we set a plan up especially for polo.
+Then, we choose two horses, one per player, numbering from 1 to 8 in their lists; and also the horses in the waiting, always according to a number.
+Once players and horses have been chosen, a sample is taken.
+When a sample is taken, we have people from the laboratory and different associations, and everything is very well documented.

 What are the differences with other antidoping controls?